Menu

 • Yes.
 If you are confirmed, details will be in the message sent to the email address your band entered in the online form.

-• Bass amps and drum kits are provided on the larger stages, but drummers must bring their own cymbals, snare, and kick pedal.
+• Bass amps and (partial) drum kits are provided on the larger stages; drummers must bring their own cymbals, snare, and kick pedal.

-• Guitarists must bring their own leads, and electric guitarists must also bring their own amps.
+• Guitarists must bring their own leads, and electric guitarists must bring their own amps.

 • Parking is not as convenient as we'd like it to be.
-We are working with Council to improve it.
+Arrive early, especially if you are a scheduled performer (you would have received a detailed email with info).

-• Off-street parking is in a small lot (20 spaces) just north of the roundabout, and at St. Bernadette's school (about 100 spaces), a 5-minute walk down the road.
+• Public off-street parking: There is a small lot (20 spaces) just north of the roundabout, and about 100 spaces at St. Bernadette's school, a 5-10-minute walk down the road (don't be daunted, it's a nice walk).

-• Almost all street parking is in residential areas, so please be considerate, follow instructions on signs, drive slowly, don't block driveways, don't leave rubbish, be quiet.
+• Almost all street parking is in residential areas, and some of those streets have temporary no-parking zones.
+Please be considerate, follow instructions on signs, drive slowly, don't block driveways, don't leave rubbish, be quiet.
 Be nice.
 And, before you go back to your car, use the toilets in the park or the indoor venues.
 Thanks for your kind support.

-• Musicians and guests: Please DO NOT park in front of the shops on Mountain Highway.
+• Musicians, volunteers and guests: Please DO NOT park in front of the shops on Mountain Highway.
 Those spaces are for local residents who are shopping briefly.
+The spaces are 30-minute or 2-hour limit, and Council parking enforcement is active at the festival.
 Support the shops that support the community.
+Please do not park at the shops.

 • Musicians can unload vehicles close to your gig stage if you have any bulky/heavy gear, and then park it elsewhere.
 Hand trolleys are available.